 GRANTS PARTNERSHIPS & GOVERNANCE OFFICER

-Sally Bailey is employed on a casual basis in the Grants, Partnerships and Governance areas of Stand Like Stone Foundation.
+Sally Bailey is employed on a permanent/part-time basis in the Grants, Partnerships and Governance areas of Stand Like Stone Foundation.
 Sally contributes to the effective administration of the Stand Like Stone Foundation and provides invaluable assistance in the areas of donor and grant seeker management, data entry, records management, program management, and other clerical support.

 FINANCE & ADMINISTRATION OFFICER